juvegab/MetodosSimulacion/README.md

 # MetodosSimulacion
+ONLY for Personal And Academic Uses.
 Backup for all programs created on the Master class on programming